bekk/funksjonell-frontend/day2/README.md

 ];
 ```

-* In the list of actors create some kind of visual highlight for the actor with the most Oscars.

-* Show a list of how many actors that have a given number of Oscars. e.g `2 actor(s) has 1  Oscar(s) `

 ## Part 2 - Memory game
 In this part, we will start to setup the view logic of the Memory game.
 We have provided an object `data` that represent a snapshot of the game state.
 We will use this state to help us create and test the layout of the game.